Saturday & Sunday October 11 & 12, 2014

 Indoor Kite Flying Competition and Performances

 The astounding performances will happen both Saturday and Sunday from about 10:30 AM to 4:00PM.
 Even watching the practices and teaching events is exciting.
 Admission is by donation as you enter and entrance to the gym is after each group or individual finishes their event.
-The whole thing is a days fun.
-(Participants schedule coming soon.)
+The whole thing is a full day of FUN!

 Long Beach School Gymnasium